promisegrid/paper-ism/README.md

 We have postulated that a decentralized infinite state machine, where each agent manages its local state and interacts with other agents through promises about future state transitions, is compatible with Semantic Spacetime (SST) and Promise Theory (PT).
 This model aligns with the decentralized, autonomous nature of agents in SST and the promise-based interaction model of PT.

-To facilitate implementation, we proposed a generic tuple-based language for describing state transitions in ISM.
-The tuple formalizes the promise made by the ISM kernel about the execution of functions and their resulting outputs and transitions.
-Importantly, the kernel—acting as the agent—controls function execution, while functions themselves cannot make promises about behavior, preserving the core principles of Promise Theory.
+Our proposed generic tuple-based language for state transitions formalizes the promises made by the ISM kernel, ensuring that the system operates consistently with the principles of PT and SST.
+By having the ISM kernel control function execution and make promises about state transitions, we maintain a clear separation of concerns and adhere to the core tenets of Promise Theory.

-This framework provides a promising foundation for designing decentralized systems that operate autonomously and scalably, with clear responsibilities for state transitions managed by the ISM kernel.
-Future work can focus on expanding this model to real-world distributed systems and exploring the performance and resilience of ISM-based architectures.
+This framework provides a possible foundation for designing decentralized systems that operate autonomously and scalably, with clear responsibilities for state transitions managed by an ISM kernel.
+Future work can focus on implementing this model in real-world distributed systems, exploring the performance and resilience of ISM-based architectures, and further integrating the concepts of Promise Theory and Semantic Spacetime in system design.

 ## References

-XXX complete references

-1. Mark Burgess, Promise Theory
+1. Mark Burgess, *Promise Theory: Principles and Applications*
-2. Mark Burgess, Semantic Spacetime
+2. Mark Burgess, *Semantic Spacetime: A Practical Foundation*
-3. Steve Traugott, Push vs Pull
+3. Steve Traugott, *Push vs Pull*
-4. Steve Traugott, Why Order Matters
+4. Steve Traugott, *Why Order Matters*
-5. Andrew Zonenberg, Antikernel
+5. Andrew Zonenberg, *Antikernel*